annagraff/densify/paper/paper.md

 data(wals)
 data(glottolog_languoids)

-# the input data frame must be a data frame with the taxon names as row names and variable names as column names; any question marks, empty entries, "NA"s must be coded as NAs
+# the input data frame must have the taxon names as row names and variable names as column names; any question marks, empty entries, "NA"s must be coded as NAs
 wals[wals=="?"] <- NA
 wals[wals=="NA"] <- NA
 head(wals)